senthilarul/beginner_tutorials/readme.md

 An implementation of ROS subscriber publisher node using [ROS tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)

+Week10 Additions: Added a service modifyText to update the default published text by the talker node.

+Week11 Additions: Added Level 2 integration test for talker node modifyText service.
+The software also has an implementation of tf broadcast of a /talk fram.
+The launch file is updated to provide functionality to record topics using rosbag.

+Overall the software is simple tutorial showcasing the usage of various ROS functionalities and features.
+It has implementations of publisher subscriber, service, tf broadcast, rosbag and rostest.

 ## Pre-requisite
 The project requires ROS kinectic and catkin, and is developed on UBUNTU 16.04 LTS.